Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Abstract

 \section{Abstract}

 A fundamental component of the game theoretic approach to distributed control is the design of local utility functions.
-In Part I of this work we showed how to systematically design local utilities so as to maximize the induced worst case performance.
-The purpose of the present manuscript is to specialize the general results obtained in Part I to a class of monotone submodular, supermodular and set covering problems.
-In the case of set covering problems, we show how any distributed algorithm capable of computing a Nash equilibrium inherits a performance certificate matching the well known $1-1/e$ approximation of \cite{nemhauser1978analysis}.
-Relative to the class of submodular maximization problems considered here, we show how the performance offered by the game theoretic approach improves on existing approximation algorithms.
-We briefly discuss the algorithmic complexity of computing (pure) Nash equilibria and show how our approach generalizes and subsumes previously fragmented results in the area of optimal utility design.
-Two applications and corresponding numerics are presented: the vehicle target assignment problem and a coverage problem arising in distributed caching for wireless networks. \ We will often use $\ami=(a_1,\dots,a_{i-1},a_{i+1}, \dots, a_n)$ to denote the decision of all the agents but $i$.
+Relative to resource allocation problems that are additive over the resources, Part I showed how to design local utilities so as to maximize the associated performance guarantees \cite{part1Paccagnan2018}, which we measure by the price of anarchy.
+The purpose of the present manuscript is to specialize these results to the case of submodular, covering, and supermodular problems.
+In all these cases we obtain tight expressions for the price of anarchy that often match or improve the guarantees associated to state-of-the-art approximation algorithms.
+Two applications and corresponding numerics are presented: the vehicle-target assignment problem and a coverage \mbox{problem arising in wireless data caching.} \ In other words, the price of anarchy represents the \emph{approximation ratio} of any algorithm capable of computing a pure Nash equilibrium.
+For this reason, the price of anarchy will serve as the performance metric in all the forthcoming analysis.